 Download our Bank Term Sheet to help you with negotiate financing with the banks:

 The theme throughout this article has been “Ask, ask, ask”.
-Don’t be afraid to ask questions, don’t assume that you know the answers, and always approach the deal with solving a problem.
+Don’t be afraid to ask questions when buying multifamily real estate, don’t assume that you know the answers, and always approach the deal with solving a problem.
 Leave a comment below and let me know your favorite questions to ask a broker!

 If you would like to partner or invest with Jake & Gino, please fill out this form: